The chances to participate in Tasmanian Aboriginal owned and led experiences are growing.

 Travellers now have the opportunity to learn more about First Peoples’ connection to country, stories, knowledge and enduring culture.

-In the dunes and beaches along Tasmania’s larapuna coast, around the Bay of Fires, for instance, the land seems almost to speak.
+In the dunes and beaches along Tasmania’s larapuna / Bay of Fires area, around the Bay of Fires, for instance, the land seems almost to speak.

 Aboriginal middens rise as sand dunes, and depressions in the land tell of shelters once used by Tasmanian Aboriginal people.